YouriStudent/NHL_Stenden_PHP_Docker_Env/readme.md

 ### Running

-The following steps will set-up your development environment
+The following steps will set up your development environment

 1. Download the archive containing the necessary files.
 2. Extract the files to a folder in which you will start your project.